siffiejoe/lua-classy/README.md

 types), class tables (for classes), or pairs of a function and a string for external type checking functions like [`io.type`][2] (the function is the type checker, the string is the type name to match).
+The number of types for this call must match the number of arguments to the original `class.multimethod` call.
+The last argument of `register` is the function (or anything callable) to register for this specific overload.

 ##                              Contact                             ##